Bet I

-"Bet I" is a song by American rapper B.o.B, taken from his debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010).
-The song, released April 20, 2010, as the fourth single from his debut album, features fellow Atlanta-based rappers T.I. and Playboy Tre.
+"Bet I" is a hip-hop song by American rapper B.o.B, taken from his debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010).
 The song originally appeared on B.o.B's sixth mixtape May 25th (2010), minus a verse from T.I.
+The version with T.I. was eventually released on April 20, 2010, as the fourth single from his debut album, through Grand Hustle Records, Atlantic Records, and Rebel Rock Entertainment.